Our quarterly newsletter, along with our web sites and

 to the specific photo file name if there is a possibility of

-state that permission to use the photo has been obtained.
+appropriate permission to use the photo has been obtained.

 Examine the photos that you are considering with a critical eye